banana-galaxy/hangman/README.md

 `./hangman`

 ## Note
 This game was built to work on Linux.
-It was never tested on Windows or Mac.
+It was never tested on Windows or Mac, with the exception of putty connected to a linux server on Windows.

 ## About
 This game was made as a college C programming class end-of-term group project.
 It is my first time doing a somewhat large program of any sort in C, and I'm quite pleased with it.